RohitAayushmaan/Tombola-Ticket-Generator-API/README.md

 # Unibit-Task-Tambula

+##### Develop a Login API and Tambula ticket creation API to generate unique ticket IDs for a variable number of tickets.
+Additionally, create a Tambula ticket fetch API to retrieve all ticket lists linked to their respective IDs with pagination support.

-## To run a Node.js API project with the given specifications, you can follow these steps:
+### To run a Node.js API project with the given specifications, you can follow these steps:

 1. Clone the Git repository:
    - Copy the repository's URL: https://github.com/RohitAayushmaan/Unibit-Task-Tambula.git